incontinence: is your exercise routine making it worse?

 In fact, one of the fastest-growing populations with this issue is fit, younger women.
 Female athletes and women who exercise regularly are complaining of leakage, regardless of age and whether they’ve had babies or not.
-And it’s not just limited to runners who do a lot of pavement pounding – it’s cross trainers, gymnasts, everyday women who hit the gym after work and on weekends.
+And it’s not just limited to incontinence when running for females –runners who do a lot of pavement pounding, it’s cross trainers, gymnasts, everyday women who hit the gym after work and on weekends.

 Tips For Incontinence And Excercise

 So what’s going on down there?
 I went to two physical therapists to get some incontinence and excercise answers: Meagan Peeters-Gebler PT, DPT, CSCS, CMTPT, and Brianna Droessler-Aschliman PT, DPT, CMTPT (see their complete bios below).
 Both are experts in women’s health as well as accomplished athletes themselves.

 Here are five things they told me to help prevent or reverse urinary incontinence:

 Incontinence tip 1: Don’t over-train your pelvic floor